Jake Burger Player Props: White Sox vs. Angels

 Jake Burger At The Plate

-- Burger has driven in a run in 20 games this year (32.8%), including 11 games with more than one RBI (18.0%).
-He has also driven in three or more of his team's runs in five contests.
+- In 32.3% of his games this season, Burger has had at least one RBI.
+He's picked up more than one in 17.7% and driven in three or more of his team's runs in five contests.

-- He has scored in 25 games this year (41.0%), including multiple runs in three games.
+- He has scored in 25 games this season (40.3%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.